HQarroum/sys-get/README.md

 > Note that the retrieval of system metrics can be a heavy process, it is thus recommended to keep the refresh rate equal or above to 1 second.

-#### Focus
+#### Changing the focus

 Some of the widgets mounted on the dashboard grid can earn a focus, it is the case for the *terminal* widget which has the focus by default, as well for the *process* widget.
 In order to switch the focus between widgets use the **Ctrl+K** shortcut.

 ### Using `sys-get` remotely

 One of the nicest feature of `sys-get` is to be able to expose a RESTful interface, using the [`expressify`](https://github.com/HQarroum/expressify) framework, on top of any transport mechanism.
+You will see below through the supported transports how to remotely operate `sys-get`.

 #### Exposing metrics over IPC

-It is sometimes useful to expose system metrics to another process running on the same host in order to decouple services but also to avoid an unecessary development.
-To start serving the `sys-get` API over the IPC transport, run the following command.
+It is often useful to expose system metrics to another process running on the same host in order to decouple services but also to avoid an unecessary development in every processes requiring this feature.
+To start serving the `sys-get` API over the Inter-Process Communication (IPC) transport, run the following command.

 ```bash
 sys-get serve --use-expressify ipc
 ```

-> Note that the `ipc` transport is selected by default when `sys-get serve` is run, and omitting the `use-expressify` options will have the same effect as the above command.
+> Note that the `ipc` transport is selected by default when `sys-get serve` is run, and omitting the `use-expressify` options will have the same effect as the above command in this case.

 ##### IPC advanced options

-The [ipc strategy](https://github.com/HQarroum/expressify-ipc) for Expressify uses local sockets to operate the communication between processes in a cross-platform manner, these sockets can be attributed an `endpoint` which uniquely identifies the server to communicate with, and a `namespace` which is used to partition in topics the communication with an endpoint.
+The [ipc strategy](https://github.com/HQarroum/expressify-ipc) for Expressify uses local sockets to operate the communication between processes in a cross-platform manner.
+These sockets can be attributed an `endpoint` which uniquely identifies the server to communicate with, and a `namespace` which is used to partition in different topics the communication with an endpoint.

-To specify an new endpoint or namespace, you can selectively use the following options.
+To specify a new endpoint or namespace, you can selectively use the following options.
 Below is an example where the endpoint is `expressif.server` and the namespace is `foo`.

 ```bash
 sys-get serve --use-expressify ipc --endpoint expressify.server --namespace foo